api2cart/cs-sdk/docs/WebhookApi.md

             var callback = https://example.com/callback;  // string? | Callback url that returns shipping rates.
-It should be able to accept POST requests with json data. (optional) var label = Super webhook;  // string? | The name you give to the webhook (optional) var fields = id, name, description;  // string? | Fields the webhook should send (optional)  (default to "force_all") var active = true;  // bool? | Webhook status (optional)  (default to true) var langId = 3;  // string? | Language id (optional) var storeId = 1;  // string? | Defines store id where the webhook should be assigned (optional)
+It should be able to accept POST requests with json data. (optional) var label = Super webhook;  // string? | The name you give to the webhook (optional) var fields = id, name, description;  // string? | Fields the webhook should send (optional)  (default to "force_all") var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var active = true;  // bool? | Webhook status (optional)  (default to true) var langId = 3;  // string? | Language id (optional) var storeId = 1;  // string? | Defines store id where the webhook should be assigned (optional)